-- [40] One can easily conclude from respondent's version that he had not satisfied himself on whether the promoter of this syndication had complied with the provisions of section 3 (c) of the notice. - [41] The prospectus made a clear statement that there was no financial statements available since the company was a start-up.
-What was available, was nothing more than a set of management accounts for a period of three months.
+[40] It is clear from the prospectus that there were no financial statements available, since the company was a start-up.
+What was available, was nothing more than a set of management accounts for a respective period.
 The management accounts dealt with the issuance of debentures, shares and related costs.
 It is not clear how the management accounts alone would have assisted respondent in concluding that the investment was sound.